31 Oct, 2024 Halloween is more Christian than you’d think

 What Christian message could be communicated?

-While creativity is needed, the above history needs telling.
 ‘Halloween’ is the celebration of the eve of All Hallows Day – because our Celtic ancestors decided that worshipping the good God who is over all was better than the superstitions that had bound them in fearful practices and beliefs for centuries prior.
 Their lives were transformed for the better – and so they celebrated the Saints who had dispelled the darkness rather than the darkness itself.
+(Stories related to some of the above-mentioned areas of significant change could then be told.)

 This is an interesting and true story from our cultural ancestors!

-Let’s be aware that this is only growing here in NZ because of commercialism.
 Our nation’s leaders have abdicated many of their responsibilities in guarding the culture and values of our nation.
-Anti-Christian prejudice has taken root in their hearts such that they don’t even know many of the most significant stories of our cultural past!
+They have pursued ‘secularism’ as-if a religiously-neutral position were possible – when it isn’t.
+Anti-Christian prejudice has taken root in their hearts such that most of our leaders no longer even know the significant stories of our cultural past!
 They are not going to lead, guard or shape our nation’s values back toward where they came from.

 Because of the ‘love of money’, the money-lovers will continue to feed this glorification of darkness.